A message from the Board President of the Friends of the Betsie Valley Trail

 “The Betsie Valley Trail is an amazing and widely admired resource which Benzie County citizens are fortunate to have, but it cannot thrive without contributions – both monetary and volunteer – from people like you.
 Our long term plans for the Trail are robust and the future is bright – but we’re dependent on your support and participation.
 Please step-up and help to keep this community resource beautiful and safe.
 Send us your volunteer interest form.
 I look forward to hearing from you.” — Jed Maker

-Trail Steward (Inspection & Reporting): In this self-guided role, as one of our Trail Stewards, you will periodically go on the Trail and report any situations that need attention to the Trail Care Coordinator.
+Trail Stewards (Inspection & Reporting): In this self-guided role, as one of our Trail Stewards, you will periodically go on the Trail and report any situations that need attention to the Trail Care Coordinator.
 We encourage Trail Stewards to be on the Trail at least once per week.
 Training is provided.

-Trail Maintenance: There is a broad range of activities required to maintain a beautiful and safe Trail — from simply walking the Trail and picking up debris, to significant work with power equipment to clear downed trees and cut back brush.
+Trail Maintenance Crew: There is a broad range of activities required to maintain a beautiful and safe Trail — from simply walking the Trail and picking up debris, to significant work with power equipment to clear downed trees and cut back brush.
 The significant work is typically scheduled on an ‘as-needed’ basis.
 As a Trail Maintenance volunteer, you’ll receive emails from the Trail Care Coordinator indicating the date, time, location, type of work planned, and any tools or equipment needed.
 We don’t work in bad weather and the activity is usually no more than a couple of hours.
 There are opportunities for Trail Maintenance volunteers to work individually, as well as with small groups.
 Training is provided.

 Trail Construction Crew: From time to time we build retaining walls, place signposts, and make minor repairs to the Trail and bridges.
 These projects are directed by the Trail Care Coordinator and are described in email notices to the volunteer list.
 Notices indicate if special skills are needed, like carpentry, or if particular tools are needed.